IvanT7D3/WarMoon-RAT/README.md

 Things that can be added to improve the whole WarMoon project:
 - [ ] Add GUI : Qt
-- [ ] Add more functionalities : Proxy, privilege escalation, something else?).
+- [ ] Add more functionalities : Proxy, privilege escalation, something else?
-- [ ] Fix bugs : (Read the section 'Known Bugs')
+- [ ] Fix bugs : Read the section 'Known Bugs'

 ## Demo
 Here's a link if you want to watch an outdated [Demo](https://www.youtube.com/watch?v=nErq4wlsF1g)